Foreign workers in Saudi Arabia: Composition and numbers

 The results of the 2004 census indicates that only about 15 per cent of foreign workers are in the skilled category, with the remainder mostly working in agriculture, cleaning and domestic service.
 Country of origin has been an important factor in determining foreign workers' occupational roles in Saudi Arabia.
 Saudi businesses have traditionally adopted an ethnically defined hierarchical organisation.
 For example, a 2007 academic study of a Danish manufacturing company's Saudi subsidiary noted that a manager had to be European, a supervisor had to be Egyptian, Filipino employees often had technical roles, and south Asians, the lowest in the hierarchy, worked in production, while Indians, being an exceptional occupying both top positions and menial positions.
 Foreign workers' presence in Saudi Arabia tends to be transitory: only 3% remain in the country for more than six years.

 Skilled workers

 Some foreigners often live in compounds or gated communities, such as the Saudi Aramco compound at Dhahran Camp.
 However, many Westerners left the country in 2003 and 2004 following the terrorist attacks in Riyadh, Khobar and Yanbu.
 A significant number of U.S. workers are English teachers.

 Additionally Egyptians have long migrated to Saudi Arabia to take up professional jobs such as doctors, nurses, teachers and engineers, as have Filipinos to work in the health, oil and manufacturing sectors.

+Their presence however, has been criticized by Saudi citizens who complained that under-qualified Westerners occupied critical departments in major projects.
+The online abuse led to a crackdown by the General Authority of Media Regulation, summoning dozens of people due to "misleading content".
+Alqst, a UK-based human rights group, said that users were forced to delete their posts and warned not to repeat their actions.
+The group condemned the practice as an "escalating crackdown on freedom of expression in the country."